Copernicia : planting, maintenance

 Where to Plant It?

-Like most palm trees, the Copernicia needs plenty of sunlight.
-Frost-sensitive, it can only be planted in the ground in mild climates (orange tree zone), as it perishes below -2°C. Plant it in a well-sheltered spot to protect it from the cold in winter.
+Like most palm trees, the Copernicia requires plenty of sunlight.
+Frost-sensitive, it can only be planted in the ground in mild climates (orange tree zone), as it perishes below -2°C. Plant it in a sheltered spot to protect it from the cold in winter.
 This is why in colder regions, it must be grown in a large pot and moved to a frost-free location.

-In the ground, it grows in any light soil, rich in compost, well-drained, remaining moist in summer, and rather dry in winter.
-Adaptable, it will tolerate occasional short periods of drought as well as waterlogged soil in spring and summer.
-However, in winter, it will fare better in well-drained soil that does not retain water: ensure proper drainage when planting.
+In the ground, it thrives in any light, well-drained soil, rich in compost, remaining moist in summer and rather dry in winter.
+Adaptable, it will tolerate occasional short periods of drought or waterlogged soil in spring and summer.
+However, in winter, it will fare better in well-drained soil that does not retain water: ensure proper drainage during planting.

-Choose the location of your palm tree carefully, as it dislikes being moved once well-established due to its brittle and fragile roots.
+Choose the location for your palm tree carefully, as it dislikes being moved once well-rooted due to its brittle and fragile roots.

 In mild gardens, it fits perfectly at the centre of an exotic flower bed in full sun, as a standalone feature on a short grass meadow, or in a large container near a swimming pool.